ansys/pyaedt/doc/source/Getting_started/ClientServer.rst

 In addition to above requirements, on Linux the following environment are needed.
-- You could use the CPython in AEDT installation folder but you need to add the Python lib folder to the LD_LIBRARY_PATH or any other Pythn 3.7+ installed on Linux machine.
+- You could use the CPython in AEDT installation folder but you need to add the Python lib folder to the LD_LIBRARY_PATH or any other Python 3.7+ installed on Linux machine.
 - export ANSYSEM_ROOT222=/path/to/AnsysEM/v222/Linux64.
 - export LD_LIBRARY_PATH=$ANSYSEM_ROOT222/common/mono/Linux64/lib:$ANSYSEM_ROOT222/Delcross:$LD_LIBRARY_PATH.